-Many jobs, particularly with site-based work, will have extra benefits which will push up the value of your package.
+Many jobs, particularly with site-based work, will have extra benefits to push up the value of your package.
 This could include a bonus, a company car or car allowance, life insurance, overtime pay and medical care.

-Additional payments may be made for overtime working and lodgings.
+You may receive additional payments for working overtime and for lodgings.
 Expenses for periodic travel home are standard when working outside normal daily travelling distance.